What is Japanese knotweed?

 How do we deal with knotweed?

 We will add most reports of knotweed to our spraying list.
-Sites are sprayed 2 to 3 times a year throughout the growing season (April to September).
+Sites are sprayed two to three times a year throughout the growing season (April to September).

 We do not remove knotweed from the site.
 It must not be disposed of using your wheelie bins or at your local recycling centre.
 There is strict legislation in place regarding the disposal of knotweed.